Paradoxum-Wikis/ALTERSHAPER-Bot/README.md

 Use `npm run dev` if you want to skip the compiling.

 ## Required Permissions
+- Kick, Approve and Reject Members
-- Kick/Ban/Moderate Members
+- Ban Members
 - Manage Messages
+- Send Messages
-- Send Messages & Embed Links
+- Embed Links
-- Maybe more that I forgot about xd
+- Maybe more that I forgot about xd—but to be honest, if you're selfhosting then you're better off just turning everything on

 ## Invite
 See the OAUTH2 section in your bot settings on the Discord Developer Portal.